 Power washing in spring

-Power washing in fall
+Power washing in the fall

 The less delicate outside areas of the house can handle the dirt brought by winter until fall.
-Driveways, sidewalks, patios, porches, and other stone or concrete surfaces can be cleaned in the fall when it’s not so hot outside.
+Driveways, sidewalks, patios, porches, and other stone or concrete surfaces can be cleaned when it’s not so hot outside in the fall.
 Power washing concrete and stone surfaces can make them last longer.
-You can also wait to clean these areas until fall because outdoor summer activities can leave stains and sticky contaminants.
-Power washing these contaminants before winter is a good way to keep the outdoor surfaces clean and ready for the new season.

 Should I power wash my house in the fall?

-It is fine to power wash your house at the end fall.
+It is okay to power wash your house at the end of fall.
 During fall, leaves can build up in your gutters, and wind can blow the leaves and debris into hard-to-reach areas.
-In addition, the dust and pollen can freeze and be caked on during the winter if not removed in time.
-The buildup becomes a greater challenge to remove once winter is over.
-Power washing your house before the winter kicks in is a good idea.
+In addition, the dust and pollen can freeze and be caked on during the winter if not removed.

-Leaves left on different surfaces trap moisture and promote mold and fungus once they get covered with snow in winter.
-Power washing in the fall helps prevent this and removes sticky residue and other similar materials stuck on outdoor surfaces like patios and decks due to summer activities.
-I always recommend removing dust and pollen from windows, wash decks, and clear gutters before the cold season starts and snow will fall.
-Power washing your house in the fall is an excellent way to winterize them.
+Leaves on different surfaces trap moisture and promote mold and fungus once covered with winter snow.
+Power washing in the fall helps prevent this and removes sticky residue and similar materials stuck on outdoor surfaces like patios and decks due to summer activities.

 Is it safe to pressure wash your house?

-It is absolutely safe to power wash or pressure wash your house as long as you use a safe PSI rating for cleaning the different surfaces.
+It is safe to power wash or pressure wash your house if you use a safe PSI rating for cleaning the different surfaces.
 Use a lower PSI setting to clean surfaces like decks, vinyl sidings, and areas using softer wood.
-And a higher pressure for cleaning driveways and concrete.
-When done incorrectly, pressure washing can cause serious damage to your house.

 There are many benefits to pressure washing your house.
-A pressure washer helps you to clean dirt, stains, mold, mildew, and other contaminants from outdoor surfaces of your house when used properly.
-Despite all of these benefits, a pressure washer can cause great damage when used incorrectly.
-It can damage sidings, blast away the mortar from brick walls, break windows, or cause the window seals to leak.
-Pressure washing at very high pressure can even remove paint from the walls.
+A pressure washer helps you clean dirt, stains, mold, mildew, and other contaminants from outdoor surfaces of your home when used properly.
+Despite these benefits, a pressure washer can cause significant damage when misused.

 For safe and effective cleaning, adjust the pressure of the washer according to the surface you are cleaning.
 For example, concrete is a rigid material and withstands pressure up to 3000 PSI, but decks require very low-pressure settings (i.e., 500-600 PSI) for safe and effective cleaning.